pedrobueso1997/PBI_BPC/Assignments/Assignment3/README.md

 It uses the following files (they need to be in the same folder):

-**additional_functions.rb**
+**functions.rb**

-This file contains many functions which are used in the main programm (for connecting to web addresses safely, for creating and analysing the local file, for creating the output files...).
+This file contains the functions which are used in the main programm.